acemonstertoys/bylaws/AMTBylaws.md

-        (3)  If this corporation has provided for the payment of dues by members, upon a failure to renew his or her membership by paying dues on or before their due date, such termination to be effective thirty (30) days after a written notification of delinquency is given personally or by physical or electronic mail to such member by the secretary of the corporation.
-A member may avoid such termination by paying the amount of delinquent dues within a thirty - (30) day period following the member's receipt of the written notification of delinquency.
+        (3)  If this corporation has provided for the payment of dues by members, upon a failure to renew his or her membership by paying dues on or before the first of the month, such termination to be effective at the start of that month.

 ​(b)  Procedure for Expulsion.
 Following the determination that a member should be expelled under subparagraph (a)(2) of this section, the